Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 You will receive an email once your application has been successfully submitted.
 Please note that it is the student’s responsibility to ensure that the application is filled out correctly and proper documents are being uploaded.
 The Summer Sessions Office will not contact students about errors on their application.

-Admissions will be on a rolling basis, during which time decisions will be emailed within two weeks after an application is submitted.
+Admission is on a rolling basis, during which time decisions will be emailed within three weeks after an application is submitted.

-Yes.
-In lieu of an official transcript, homeschooled students must submit two letters of recommendation/character references from non-relatives who can attest in detail to their academic ability and potential for success in a college-level academic program.
+Yes, in lieu of an official transcript, homeschooled students must submit two letters of recommendation/character references from non-relatives who can attest in detail to their academic ability and potential for success in a college-level academic program.

 Standardized test scores are not a part of the SCIP+ admissions requirements, with the exception of proof of English Proficiency if you are an international student whose high school is not primarily taught in English (see Application Requirements).